 Over the years, I’ve learned how to shop and cook smarter by meal planning and rotating favorite meals.
-I’ve also learned how to stock a capsule pantry in order to simplify meals, save money, and stretch ingredients across multiple meals.
+And I’ve also learned how to stock a capsule pantry in order to simplify meals, save money, and stretch ingredients across multiple meals.

 What is a capsule pantry?